 It’s difficult to consistently perform well by switching between different asset classes, such as shares and bonds, on a regular basis.
 We prefer fund managers who take a long-term view, and have been successful in changing the exposure to different assets, industries and companies when the time is right.
 The Wealth 50 highlights our current favourites.

 Absolute Return - this sector contains a mix of funds.
 It includes those focused on the UK, Europe and global stock markets, bonds and alternative assets.
 Many try to make positive returns in a variety of market conditions, but do this in different ways and returns aren’t guaranteed.
 Each fund should be considered based on its own aims and shouldn’t necessarily be compared directly with other funds in the same sector.

 We usually prefer ‘Total Return’ funds, such as Newton Real Return or Pyrford Global Total Return.
 They tend to try to make positive returns over the medium-to-long-term and provide some growth when stock markets rise, as well as some shelter in falling markets.
 They often invest in a combination of assets including shares, bonds, cash, commodities, and currencies.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-The flexibility of funds in these sectors means performance will vary widely.
-Even between funds in the same sector.
+The flexibility of funds in the Mixed Investment and Absolute Return sectors means performance will vary widely, even between funds in the same sector.